Skip to main content

 6. Record your observations.
 What did you notice?

-7. Reflect upon you observations.
-Was the original prediction supported by the results of the experiment?
-Is there another belief which might account better for the results that you observed?
+7. Reflect upon your observations.
+Was the original prediction supported by the results of the

 • Bennett-Levy, J., Butler, G., Fennell, M. J. V., Hackmann, A., Mueller, M., & Westbrook, D. (Eds.)
 (2004).
 The Oxford handbook of behavioural experiments.
 Oxford: Oxford University Press.